MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/reference/ic_info.md

 **Windows Service Name:** vmicshutdown
 **Linux Daemon Name:** hv_utils
-**Description:** Provides a mechanism to cleanly shut down the virtual machine from the host.
+**Description:** Allows the Hyper-V host to request that the virtual machine shutdown.
+The host can always force the virtual machine to turn off, but that is like flipping the powerswitch as opposed to selecting shutdown.
 **Added In:** Windows Server 2012, Windows 8
 **Impact:** **High Impact**  When disabled, the host can't trigger a friendly shutdown inside the virtual machine.
 All shutdowns will be a hard power-off.